meccaLeccaHi/meccaLeccaHi.github.io/_posts/2018-11-14-bayesian-classification.md

 <a id="learning-objectives"></a>
 ## Learning Objectives

-- Identify the types of problems Bayes Theorem is useful for.
+- Identify the types of problems Bayes' Theorem is useful for.
-- Observe an application of Bayes Theorem to example medical data.
+- Observe an application of Bayes' Theorem to example medical data.
-- Determine how to apply Bayes Theorem to the prediction problem of your choosing.
+- Determine how to apply Bayes' Theorem to the prediction problem of your choosing.

 <a id="background"></a>